RingCentral App (Glip) - Teams and Groups Overview

-NOTE: "Team $companyname" is a special team that Glip maintains for your company.
+NOTE: "Team $companyname" is a special team that RingCentral App maintains for your company.
 For example, Acme's team would be called "Team Acme".
-As your co-workers are added to Glip they are automatically added to this team.
+As your co-workers are added, they are automatically added to this team.
 This is a great place for company-wide discussion.
-If your company doesn't use a private email domain, the "Team $companyname" won't be created until at least one other co-worker has been added to Glip.
+If your company doesn't use a private email domain, the "Team $companyname" won't be created until at least one other co-worker has been added to RingCentral App.

 To create a team, click on the New Team button at the top of the page.

 Add members to the team by entering their names.
 As you start to type you'll be able to select from the list of names that appears.
-You can even add someone to Glip here by entering an email address.
+You can even add someone here by entering an email address.

 NOTE: You don't have to enter all of the team members right now.
 You can add members at any time.

 There are two (2) options that determine who can join a team:

-• Invitation-only (Private) - Members have to be explicitly added to the team.
+• Members (except guests) may add other members - Members have to be explicitly added to the team.

-• Any co-worker (Public) - All co-workers can join the team by clicking on the Join button next to its entry in the Public Teams section of the Teams page.
+• Public Team (any co-worker can join) - All co-workers can join the team by clicking on the Join button next to its entry in the Public Teams section of the Teams page.

 The Team Description, which is optional, will be displayed at the top of the team's shelf to help people understand the purpose of the team.

-When you click the Create button you'll see the new team appear at the top of the Teams section in the left pane.
+When you click the Create Team button you'll see the new team appear at the top of the Teams section in the left pane.
 Click on it to go to the team's conversation stream and start collaborating.